How to Build Your First Surfboard

 DELAMINATIONS

 Delaminations are often caused by repeated heel dents or other similar impact damage.
 The result is the outer shell separating from the foam, causing a soft spot.
 On extruded polystyrene a slightly raised bubble will probably be noticeable on close inspection.
-Try to fix any delaminations as soon as you notice them.
+Fix delaminations as soon as you notice them.
 They will expand if you do nothing, and will eventually totally ruin your surfboard.

 [Next]